 "When I last saw him, I told him about watching him fall off his bike and break his collarbone in last year's Tour de France from my hospital bed in intensive care after an operation for bowel cancer.

-"I told him he looked worse than me and he laughed about it."'Polite and unassuming'
+"I told him he looked worse than me and he laughed about it."

 Young and old had turned out to party and as Wiggins neared the finish line, the noise inside the pub got louder as villagers chanted "Wiggo, Wiggo, Wiggo".